Behaviour Policy

 • Loss of privileges;

-• A verbal reprimand;
+• A verbal reprimand and reminder of expectations;

 • Missing break times;